 History

-The Fellin castle was one of the oldest and most important strongholds of the Order of Livonian Brothers of the Sword, and in the town which developed at its foot, one of the most important trade routes and communication routes of Livonia crossed.
+The Viljandi (German: Fellin) castle was one of the oldest and most important strongholds of the Order of Livonian Brothers of the Sword, and in the town which developed at its foot, one of the most important trade routes and communication routes of Livonia crossed.
 The earliest information about Viljandi refers to the year 1211, when the hillfort of the Ests was besieged by the crusaders.
 Resistance had to be fierce, because there was a agreement, under which the stronghold retained some independence, but on condition of admission of Christian missionaries.
 In 1217, the Livonian Brothers brought to Fellin the first German merchants, which in the eyes of the Ests was a breach of the earlier compromise.
 In 1223, an uprising broke out, during which all the local Germans were murdered.
-Immediately after breaking the resistance of the local population, around 1224 on the order of the master of Livonian Brothers, Volkwin von Naumburg, the construction of a stone castle was begun, which was then raised to the rank of commandry.
+Immediately after breaking the resistance of the local population, around 1224 on the order of the master of Livonian Brothers, Volkwin von Naumburg, the construction of athe first castle was begun, which was then raised to the rank of commandry.
 Its first known commander was a order’s knight Rikolf.

 Architecture